vstoykovbg/doubleslow/README.md

 ## Creating a valid Electrum segwit seed

 You can make a valid Electrum segwit seed with the script `make-valid-electrum-segwit-seed.py`.
 The input string can contain arbitrary words.
-Also you can change the dictionary `electrum_words.txt` and the checksum will still work (it's not dependent on a dictionary like BIP39).
+Also, you can change the dictionary `electrum_words.txt` and the checksum will still work (it's not dependent on a dictionary like the BIP39 wordlist).

 Example: